Welcome to Our Website!

 The essence of Hapkido is to gain advantage through technique, avoiding the use of strength against strength.
 For example, if the attack is strong, one must receive it gently.
 If the attack is gentle, one must counter it powerfully.
 This makes this style more suitable for women, as they are not required to meet an attacker head on.

 Some of the striking and kicking practice is form-like with no partner; however, most is done with a partner who is holding heavy pads that the student strikes and kicks full power.
-There is some weapons training for advanced students - primarily belt, kubatan, cane, and short staff.
+There is some weapons training for advanced students - primarily staff, sword, cane, and short staff.
 Forms and sparring are offered by some schools.
-There are no Hapkido competitions.

 Many Hapkido techniques are unsuitable for use in sparring, as their use would result in injury, even when protective gear is used.
 There is generally an emphasis on physical conditioning and excercise, including "ki" exercises.